 If you do decide to use a laptop (or desktop), then you should have no problem running all Signal K software on Windows, OS X or Linux, with Linux being the most tested and used operating system for Signal K.

 Currently the most cost effective, powerful and best supported hardware platform for a Signal K server is the Raspberry Pi.
+Any Raspberry Pi (even the very first model) can be used but for best performance we recommend the latest RPi 3 model B+ or the new RPi 4 model B.

 Most equipment on boats use NMEA 0183, NMEA 2000 or proprietary interfaces to communicate with each other.
 A lot of work has been done within the Signal K community to convert these different data formats in to Signal K. One option is to use an iKommunicate Gateway to convert NMEA to Signal K, but if you want to use the raw data to access proprietary sentences, PGNs, etc. then the following are recommended;